C-2022SH/unity-functions/README.md

 # basic-functions
-basic algorithms and functions used globally
+- basic algorithms and functions
+- made to use wherever needed